Justin Turner Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.8 K/9, the third-best in the league.
+- The Blue Jays pitching staff is fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.99 team ERA ranks 12th across all league pitching staffs.
+- The Blue Jays have a 4.11 team ERA that ranks 13th across all league pitching staffs.

-- Blue Jays pitchers combine to rank 21st in baseball in home runs surrendered (38 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 42 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- The Blue Jays are sending Kikuchi (4-0) out to make his sixth start of the season.
-He is 4-0 with a 3.00 ERA and 28 strikeouts in 27 2/3 innings pitched.
+- Manoah gets the start for the Blue Jays, his seventh of the season.
+He is 1-1 with a 4.88 ERA and 28 strikeouts in 31 1/3 innings pitched.

-- In his last appearance on Wednesday, the left-hander went 5 2/3 scoreless innings against the Chicago White Sox while surrendering four hits.
+- In his last time out on Friday, the right-hander tossed five innings against the Seattle Mariners, giving up two earned runs while surrendering six hits.

-- In five games this season, the 31-year-old has an ERA of 3.00, with 9.3 strikeouts per nine innings.
-Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.